 After all, why would you bother meditating if you weren’t going to be able to do it right and do it well?
 Who has time to waste 10 silent minutes in frustration?

 But when it comes to meditation, perfection is a dangerous goal.

-But perceived perfection in meditation is not achieved only through experiencing success in the moment.
-It’s expected that not only will you feel perfectly relaxed and in the moment while meditating, but that you’ll also see noticeable results throughout the rest of your day, too.
+But perceived perfection in meditation is not achieved only through experiencing success at the moment.
+It’s expected that not only will you feel perfectly relaxed and at the moment while meditating, but that you’ll also see noticeable results throughout the rest of your day, too.

 Some expect results too soon – perhaps even immediately.

 This often causes people to try to force the clearing of their mind, rather than simply relaxing and letting their mind wander or zone out on its own.

 It’s a common belief that focusing during meditation is the actual goal, but really, meditation is designed to help you focus better after you meditate, rather than during the exercise.